History of Peru: Viceroyalty of Peru (1542–1824)

 Nevertheless, throughout the eighteenth century, further away from Lima in the provinces, the Spanish did not have complete control.
 The Spanish could not govern the provinces without the help of local elite.
 This local elite, who governed under the title of Curaca, took pride in their Incan history.
 Additionally, throughout the eighteenth century, indigenous people rebelled against the Spanish.
 Two of the most important rebellions were that of Juan Santos Atahualpa in 1742 in the Andean jungle provinces of Tarma and Jauja, which expelled the Spanish from a large area, and the Rebellion of Túpac Amaru II in 1780 around the highlands near Cuzco.
+In 1780, direct trade between Manila, Philippines at Asia; and Callao, Peru; in South America, was officially approved by the Spanish King, and organized by the Royal Philippine Company, leading to much immigration of Filipinos to Peru and Peruvians to the Philippines.

 At the time, an economic crisis was developing due to creation of the Viceroyalties of New Granada and Rio de la Plata (at the expense of its territory), the duty exemptions that moved the commercial center from Lima to Caracas and Buenos Aires, and the decrease of the mining and textile production.
 This crisis proved favorable for the indigenous rebellion of Túpac Amaru II and determined the progressive decay of the Viceroyalty of Peru.

 In 1808, Napoleon invaded the Iberian Peninsula and took the king, Ferdinand VII, hostage.
 Later in 1812, the Cadíz Cortes, the national legislative assembly of Spain, promulgated a liberal Constitution of Cadiz.
 These events inspired emancipating ideas between the Spanish Criollo people throughout the Spanish America.
 In Peru, the Creole rebellion of Huánuco arose in 1812 and the rebellion of Cuzco arose between 1814 and 1816.
 Despite these rebellions, the Criollo oligarchy in Peru remained mostly Spanish loyalist, which accounts for the fact that the Viceroyalty of Peru became the last redoubt of the Spanish dominion in South America.